mj8295/Data_Projects/docs/ConjointAnalysis.md

 This chart confirms that the data best conforms to being separated into 3 distinct clusters

-–
+#### Part 4.3: plotClust Analysis

-With the information we have gained above lets see what happens when we divide our population into 3 clusters
+With the information yielded in parts 4.1 & 4.2, divide the data into 3 clusters and run it through the plotClust function

 ``` r
 plotClust(clusts$kms[[2]],toClust)